 Student visa for Indonesia

 Please note that the visa application process and the list of the required documents may change at any time.
-Make sure to get the latest information on the Indonesian visa regulations directly from your home country’s Indonesian embassy.
+Make sure to get the latest information on the Indonesian visa regulations directly from the Indonesian embassy in your home country.
 Getting a visa to a foreign country should never be taken for granted and cannot be guaranteed by Asia Exchange in any way.
 Please also refer to our terms and conditions.

-All students accepted to study abroad at Udayana University and Warmadewa University need to get a student visa.
+All students accepted to study abroad at Udayana University, Warmadewa University and UNDIKNAS need to get a student visa.
 We recommend all students to start the application process for the visa as soon as they get the required documents.
-If you for some reason are unable to acquire a student visa before departure, you have three options which allow you to travel to Indonesia:

 Applying for a student visa